A lifetime residual income as a factoring intermediary.

 - Broker Support and Education

 One significant benefit of becoming a factoring broker is residual income.
 In factoring financing, residual income is money you continue receiving even after brokering a deal.
-When working as a factoring broker, you only have to facilitate the deal between the client and the factor once.
+When working as a factoring consultant, you only have to facilitate the deal between the client and the factor once.

 This deal includes ongoing monthly fees the client pays, and with every one of those monthly payments, while working with Bankers Factoring, you will receive a 10-15% commission.
 This is a fantastic way to continue making money while only having to do the hard work once.
 Depending on how many deals you facilitate, many factoring brokers that work with Bankers Factoring make six figures a year.